KenMackMe/Xploratica/README.md

 ```

 2. Install Required Libraries

-<br/> Use the following command to install the dependencies:
+Use the following command to install the dependencies

 `pip install -r requirements.txt`

-3. Run the App: Start the Streamlit app using
+3. Run the Streamlit app using

 `streamlit run Xploratica.py`